0auBSQ/computorv1/README.md

 Obviously, no split for parsing, more pleasure :)

 ## Features
-- Only one file with 398 of pure fortran
+- Only one file with 398 lines of pure fortran
 - Extreme code bloating
 - Made in 1 hour
 - Handles natural form and parsing errors